Acacia Hills, Pacamara

 Ripe passionfruit & peach nectar, smooth with a sweet, lingering finish.

 Perched on the slopes of the Ngorongoro Crater, both the farm and coffee of Acacia Hills are beautiful and compelling.
-This is the first harvest of Pacamara from our friends at Acacia Hills.
+This is the third season that the team at Acacia Hills have been producing this Pacamara lot with the output volume slowly increasing each year as the trees mature.
 Pacamara is often highly sought after for its rich and deeply complex flavour characteristics which can vary greatly depending on where it is grown.
 Expect flavours of ripe passionfruit and peach nectar, a beautiful smooth mouthfeel and a lingering sweet finish.

 Elephants, giraffes, hippos, buffalo, zebras, wildebeest, rhinos, lions, leopards, cheetah and hyenas are all found here — to name just a few!
 Acacia Hills Estate has been in existence for over 50 years, but it was only five years ago that Mark Stell from Portland Roasting Company and Leon and Aideen Christianakis (local Tanzanian coffee farmers) decided to purchase and re-invigorate the Estate with a new ‘speciality’ approach.